loonshoot/airank-app/WORKFLOW_IMPLEMENTATION_SUMMARY.md

 # Event-Driven Workflow Architecture Implementation Summary

 ## 🎯 Overview
 This implementation transforms the workflow system from a REST-based architecture to a comprehensive event-driven system using GraphQL, with real-time subscriptions and autonomous service components.
-The backend services are in `outrun-core` while the frontend components remain in `outrun-app`.
+The backend services are in `airank-core` while the frontend components remain in `airank-app`.

 ## 📁 Repository Structure

-### outrun-core (Backend Services)
+### airank-core (Backend Services)
 ```
-outrun-core/
+airank-core/
 ├── src/
 │   ├── graphql/
 │   │   ├── workflow-schema.js      # GraphQL type definitions